-In New Jersey, certain planned communities may be governed by a homeowners association (“HOA”).
+In New Jersey, certain planned communities may be governed by a homeowners association (HOA).
 Their powers and responsibilities vary based on the property type and governing documents.

 Who Regulates HOAs in New Jersey?

 An HOA is also regulated by its own governing documents.
-Although every HOA is different, the governing documents typically include: Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restriction, and other rules and regulations.
+Although every HOA is different, the governing documents typically include: Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restrictions, and other rules and regulations.

 HOAs in New Jersey may also be subject to applicable federal laws such as: